 - 1. The grade list attached to the diploma indicates the final Grade Point Average (GPA) to provide an overall indication of the student's academic performance. - 2.
-The GPA is calculated on the basis of all assessments of modules a student passed and that are registered in the student's progress records and the grade list attached to the diploma as part of the programme. - 3.
-The GPA is calculated by weighting the grades obtained for modules according to EC based on two decimals before rounding. - Credits obtained through credit transfer and extracurricular credits are excluded from the GPA.
+The GPA is calculated on the basis of all assessments of courses a student passed and that are registered in the student's progress records and the grade list, a copy of which is attached to the diploma, as part of the programme. - 3.
+The GPA is calculated by weighting the grades obtained for courses according to EC based on two decimals before rounding. - 4.
+Credits obtained through credit transfer and extracurricular credits are excluded from the GPA.